Skip to main content

 Biography

-Her research focuses on interest groups, political representation, public opinion, social media, gender, citizen engagement, and democratic dialogue.
-She is also interested in public policy-making, digital democracy, and political parties.
+Her research explores interest groups, political representation, public opinion, social media, gender, citizen engagement, and democratic dialogue.
+She is also deeply involved in the study of public policy-making, digital democracy, and political parties.

-Anne has studied political science at the Universities of Aarhus and Copenhagen and Political Economy at the University of Essex.
-Before joining the department, she worked as a full-time professor of Political Science at the University of Copenhagen, an Associate Professor at Leiden University, and as a Max Weber Fellow at the European University Institute in Florence.
+Prior to her current role, she was a full-time professor at the University of Copenhagen, a Professor II at Bergen University, an Associate Professor at Leiden University, and a Max Weber Fellow at the European University Institute in Florence.

 Research interests